-The assignment will normally be carried out during the last semester of your studies.
-At this stage you will have acquired the knowledge and know-how needed for accomplishing a relevant assignment in your studies
+The assignment will normally be carried out during the last semester of the study program.
+At this stage, students will have acquired the relevant academic knowledge and competence needed for accomplishing a relevant assignments.

 A candidate who has completed and passed his or her master thesis has acquired the following learning outcomes:

 - is able to present and communicate extensive independent work

 - can describe the problem clearly and masters the terms and expressions within the academic field